-Reported from Japan Today, Tomoko Ishida from the Pet Company’s HRD section Aeonpet Co said, the cause of the decreased number of dogs is population in Japan.
+As reported from Japan Today, Tomoko Ishida from the Pet Company’s HRD section Aeonpet Co said, the cause of the decreased number of dogs population in Japan.
 “The biggest reason behind the declining number of pet dogs is the birth rate and population also declining,” he said.

 The elderly prefer cats as their pets because dogs need a lot of care, as the owner needs to take them out of the house every day.
 Legally, dog owners are also obliged to give vaccines to their animals.

-The Japan Pet Food Association survey which was released, the estimated number of pet cats throughout 2017 reached 9.5 million.
+In the Japan Pet Food Association survey which was released, the estimated number of pet cats throughout 2017 reached 9.5 million.
 While the number of pet dogs decreased to 8.9 million.
-The association estimated the pet care cost a dog all their life reached 1.6 million yen or 14,621 USD . while the cats care cost about 1.08 million yen or 9,870 USD.
+The association estimated the pet care cost of a dog all their life reached 1.6 million yen or 14,621 USD. while the cats care cost about 1.08 million yen or 9,870 USD.